 Aside from perhaps Olympic swimmers Michael Phelps or Dara Torres, most of us humans aren't designed for swimming, but the U.S. space agency has tried to change that reality more than once.
 How?

 The golf industry is always trying out new designs to make your shot better -- but how did NASA help improve the golf ball?

 Want to see some cool NASA technology?
 Just look up.
 No, you don't need a telescope, but you might want to use a ladder.
 Not only has the space agency sent Americans to the moon, but it helped put some useful gear into your attic, as well.

 By Sara Novak

 Many commercial products based on NASA research are a part of our everyday lives.
 Some things, however, are more unusual than others.
 Check out our list of five strange items developed from NASA technology.

 NASA has worked with some of the most high-tech substances in modern history, including plastic, polymers and resins.
 But the organization has worked with plants, too -- all for better air and water quality.

 The idea of virtual reality has been around for a long time, but it wasn't always linked to computers and fancy gear.
 In fact, virtual reality technology got its start in film.
 Who created the first virtual reality experience?

-Engineers and scientists at NASA have come up with dozens of new technologies, inventions and processes for use on Earth.
-One of them was baby food.
-So, how did these space-savvy men and women change the formula for formula?
+Engineers and scientists at NASA have improved tons of things for use here on Earth, including of all things baby food.
+So how did these space-savvy men and women change the formula for formula?

 NASA space helmets are nifty devices that allow astronauts to operate in the hostile environment of space, but did you know that the technology behind them has also directly benefitted eyeballs here on Earth?
 Learn more about NASA and optics.